 As discussed previously, 0.2 mM ADP does not fully saturate flux in isolated mitochondria (Gnaiger 2001; Puchowicz et al. 2004); greater ADP concentration is required, particularly in permeabilized muscle fibres and cardiomyocytes, to overcome limitations by intracellular diffusion and by the reduced conductance of the mitochondrial outer membrane, mtOM (Jepihhina et al. 2011, Illaste et al. 2012, Simson et al. 2016), either through interaction with tubulin (Rostovtseva et al. 2008) or other intracellular structures (Birkedal et al. 2014).
-In permeabilized muscle fibre bundles of high respiratory capacity, the apparent $K_m$ for ADP increases up to 0.5 mM (Saks et al. 1998), indicating that >90% saturation is reached only at >5 mM ADP.
-Similar ADP concentrations are also required for accurate determination of flux, as an estimate of oxidative

-OXPHOS-capacity in human clinical cancer samples and permeabilized cells (Klepinin et al. 2016; Koit et al. 2017).
-Whereas 2.5 to 5 mM ADP is sufficient to obtain the actual OXPHOS-capacity in many types of permeabilized tissue and cell preparations, experimental validation is required in each specific case.
+In permeabilized muscle fibre bundles of high respiratory capacity, the apparent $K{\rm m}$ for ADP increases up to 0.5 mM (Saks et al. 1998), indicating that >90% saturation is reached only at >5 mM ADP.
+Similar ADP concentrations are also required for accurate determination of OXPHOS-capacity in human clinical cancer samples and permeabilized cells (Klepinin et al. 2016; Koit et al. 2017).
+Whereas 2.5 to 5 mM ADP is sufficient to obtain the actual OXPHOScapacity in many types of permeabilized tissue and cell preparations, experimental validation is required in each specific case.

-471 Electron transfer-state (Fig. 5): The ET-state is defined 472 473 as the noncoupled state with 474 kinetically-saturating concentrations of O2, respiratory 475 476 substrate and optimum 477 exogenous uncoupler concentration for maximum O2 478
+transfer-state Electron (Fig. 6): The ET-state is defined as the noncoupled state with kinetically-saturating concentrations of O2, respiratory substrate and optimum exogenous uncoupler concentration for maximum O2 flux, as an estimate of oxidative ET-capacity.
+Inhibition respiration is observed at higher uncoupler than optimum concentrations.
+As consequence of the nearly collapsed protonmotive force, the driving force is insufficient for phosphorylation, and J{P} = 0.

-Fig. 5.
-ET-state: Noncoupled respiration, $J{O2,E}$ , is maximum at optimum exogenous uncoupler concentration and phosphorylation is zero, $J{P}$ = 0 (See also Fig. 2).
+Fig. 6.
+ET-state: Noncoupled respiration, $J{O2,E}$, is maximum at optimum exogenous uncoupler concentration and phosphorylation is zero, J{P} " = 0.
+See also Fig. 2.